tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The privacy risks for end users exchanging DNS messages in clear text are discussed in {{!RFC7518}}.
 Transport Layer Security (TLS) is employed to ensure privacy for DNS.
 DNS encryption provided by TLS (e.g., DNS-over-HTTPS, DNS-over-TLS, DNS-over-QUIC) eliminates opportunities for eavesdropping and on-path tampering while in transit through the network.

-Encrypted DNS messages transmitted using Transport Layer Security (TLS) may be vulnerable to decryption if an attacker gains access to the traditional asymmetric keys used in the TLS key exchange.
+Encrypted DNS messages transmitted using Transport Layer Security (TLS) may be vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the TLS key exchange.
 If an attacker possesses copies of an entire set of encrypted DNS messages, including the TLS setup, it could use CRQC to potentially decrypt the message content by determining the private key.

 Encrypted DNS protocols will have to support the Quantum-Ready usage profile discussed in {#confident}.